neo1zh/neo1zh.github.io/README.md

 ## Work Experience
 ### [SJTU - Network and Infomation Management Organizaion](https://nimo.sjtu.edu.cn): Network administrator & Center group member
-I'm a network administrator in SJTU, affiliated with the Network and Information Management Center!
+I'm a network administrator in SJTU, affiliated to the Network and Information Management Organization!
 I'm responsible for the maintenance of the campus network.
 Basicly our work is to check the abnormal network access point in campus, help users to configure the network, and maintain the network equipment like routers and switches.

 ## Skills
 - **Programming**: Python, C/C++, MATLAB